duneroadrunner/SaferCPlusPlus/README.md

 Same as TRegisteredPointer, but cannot be constructed to a null_ptr value.

 ### TRegisteredFixedPointer
 Same as TRegisteredNotNullPointer, but cannot be re-targeted after construction (basically a "const TRegisteredNotNullPointer").
-It is essentially a functional equivalent of a C++ reference and is the recommended type to be used for safe parameter passing by reference. usage example:
+It is essentially a functional equivalent of a C++ reference and is a recommended type to be used for safe parameter passing by reference. usage example:

     #include "mseregistered.h"